Maui Surfing

 Thousand Peaks, West Maui

-Only paddle out where you've seen others do the same.
-At some spots, it's dangerous to enter and exit in certain areas.
-Watch people before they go in to better understand where it is.
+If you decide to go out on your own, only paddle out where you’ve seen others do the same, as it can be dangerous to enter and exit in certain areas.
+Watch people before they go in to better understand where you need to be.

-For exact location, ask a surfboard rental agent or a surf instructor.
-Thousands Peaks is found just north of the cliff road called the Pali.
-This is the road between Maalaea and Lahaina.
+Thousand Peaks is found just north of the cliff road called the Pali, the road between Maalaea and Lahaina.

 Honolua Bay

-The videos to the right were taken at Honolua Bay, just north of Kapalua.
+The video below was taken at Honolua Bay, just north of Kapalua.
 This is one of the best waves on the island, and also one of the most fickle.
 The chances of you surfing it at this level are slim.
-Also, if you don't have some kind of local connection, please stay out of the water.
+Also, if you don’t have some kind of local connection, please stay out of the water.
 There are plenty of other spots to surf as a tourist.

 Top 6 Surfing Tips

-• Be Aware of Weather and Swell Conditions.
+Tip#2 – Be Aware of Weather and Swell Conditions

 Currents, rough weather, and unexpected swell can ruin your day.

-• It Almost Always Looks Smaller Than It Is.
+Tip#3 – It Almost Always Looks Smaller Than It Is

 Only paddle out in waves you're comfortable with.
 You don't want to catch yourself out there when you don't think you can even get back in safely.

-If no one is out, there might be a reason for it.
-If something happens to you, you better have someone nearby that can help and vice versa.
+If no one is out, there might be a reason.
+If something happens to you, you better have someone nearby that can help, and vice versa.

-• Bring Hydrogen Peroxide & First Aid Gear.
+Tip#5 – Bring Hydrogen Peroxide & First Aid Gear

 The reef and rocks can mess you up.
 It's always a good idea to tackle any problems right away.